 Dr. Laumann teaches the following courses: History of Africa to 1500; History of Africa since 1500; History of West Africa and the African Atlantic Diaspora; History of South Africa; African Women's History; and Afro-Cuban History and Culture.
 He also offers graduate seminars in African history as well as undergraduate honors courses on various topics related to Africa, the African Diaspora, and Marxism.
-In addition, Dr. Laumann directs study abroad programs in Ghana and Cuba.
+In addition, Dr. Laumann has directed study abroad programs in Ghana and Cuba.

 He has received numerous teaching honors, including the Most Energetic Teacher Award from the Student Government Association of The University of Memphis; the Thomas W. Briggs Foundation's Excellence in Teaching Award; the Award for Excellence in Teaching from the College of Arts and Sciences; the Excellence in Teaching Award from the University Honors Program; and the Advisor of the Year Award from The University of Memphis.